 In order to ensure effective compliance systems and relevant internal rules, the Company shall also verify and evaluate such systems and make the necessary improvements through audits, etc., carried out by the internal audit department which reports directly to the President & CEO and other related in-house departments or external experts.
-Based on the internal audit regulations, the internal audit department, which reports directly to the President & CEO, shall report the results of audit of the previous fiscal year and the audit plan for the current fiscal year to the Board of Directors.
+Based on the internal audit regulations, the internal audit department, which reports directly to the President & CEO, shall report the results of audit of the previous fiscal year and the audit plan for this fiscal year to the Board of Directors, full-time Audit & Supervisory Board Members and the Audit & Supervisory Board.